-We caught-up with Tamworth Youth Bowler Issy Allen as she begins planning for a bright future with McKendree University Bowling.
+We caught-up with Tamworth Bowler Issy Allen as she begins planning for a bright future with McKendree University Bowling.

 SW: Many congratulations, Issy!
 McKendree University Bowling is recognised as being a progressive base for Collegiate bowling in the States – how does it feel to know that in a few months time you’ll be a McKendree Bearcat, especially with the Lady Bearcat’s just winning the Columbia 300 Saints Invitational?